 h.
-Fill out Form 4 in Appendix A (Forms 1-5).
+Fill out Form 4 (See Appendix A: Forms 1-5 Templates).

 8. Did the state's Synar survey use a list frame?

 If Yes, answer the following questions about its coverage.

 - a.
 The calendar year of the latest Sampling frame coverage study: 2015 - b.
 Percent coverage from the latest Sampling frame coverage study: 100% - c.
 Was a new study conducted in this reporting period?